End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Related Work

-There is a wealth of research aiming at coping with speech signals variability.
-Data augmentation is a widely applied technique to enlarge databases with such distortions, for example by adding noise or applying non-linear transformations --similarly to the ones introduced by transmission channels-- \cite{da1}.
-Speech enhancement techniques are also used to improve the overall perceptual quality of speech, specifically intelligibility \cite{se1, aesr}.
-Remarkably, these techniques can be modified towards a speaker recognition objective, instead of audio quality \cite{voiceIDloss} \cite{sota_nist18}.
+There is a wealth of research aiming at coping with the variability of speech signals.
+Data augmentation is a widely applied technique to enlarge databases with such distortion \cite{da1}, for example by adding noise or applying transformations --similarly to the ones introduced by transmission channels--.
+Speech enhancement techniques are also used to improve the overall perceptual quality of speech, specifically intelligibility \citet{se1, aesr, kerlos_asen}.
+Remarkably, these techniques can be modified towards a speaker recognition objective, instead of audio quality \citet{sota_nist18}.
+Our difference with respect to similar works such as \citet{voiceIDloss} consists of first, the shallow approach of the back-end oriented towards having a fast and real-time running system in a wearable device, seeking for a balance between computational complexity and performance; and second the use of an end-to-end system for extracting embeddings containing only speaker-relevant information together with the identification task.

-Additionally, in order to alleviate the intrinsic variation mismatch and specifically the one caused by emotions, literature reckons several solutions, such as eliciting emotions in speakers in a way to accomplish similar effects as spontaneous \cite{iemocap} due to the difficulties of recording authentic emotions --both in terms of privacy and labelling--.
-Likewise, statistical estimations and domain adaptation methods are used \cite{ma1}.
+Additionally, in order to alleviate the intrinsic variation mismatch and specifically the one caused by emotions, literature reckons several solutions, such as eliciting emotions in speakers in a way that accomplishes similar effects as spontaneous \citet{iemocap} due to the difficulties of recording authentic emotions --both in terms of privacy and labelling--.
+Likewise, statistical estimations and domain adaptation methods are also used \citet{li_yuan, ma1, shanin_nassif}.
+This lack of datasets containing real and natural --not acted-- negative emotions in speech, as the ones a user could experience in a violent situation, is indeed a challenge.
+In our previous works (\citet{ourselves_iberspeech,ourselved_applied_sciences}) we explored data augmentation techniques for synthetic \textit{stressed} speech by modifying its pitch and speed with satisfactory results.
+In this work we turn to the development of architectures robust to variability by adapting the architecture rather than the data.

-In speech related applications, several flavours of hand-crafted or manually extracted features have been widely employed in literature, \cite{HC_feats,HC_feats_2}.
-Although these techniques are labour-intensive and time-consuming, and their generalization abilities and robustness against variability are limited.